ByAUJay

 Coverage (25%)

-- Update frequency targets per market and determinism for historical settlement (10). (docs.pyth.network)
+- Take a look at the update frequency targets for each market and how they ensure determinism for historical settlement (10). (docs.pyth.network)

 SLAs/SLOs (25%)

-- Uptime with public status and incident history (8). (status.infura.io)
+- Uptime details along with public status and incident history (8).
+You can check it out here: (status.infura.io).

 What 7Block Labs recommends

 - Prefer proofs over trust.
-Where available, use CCIP with RMN, ZK light‑clients, and PoR with cryptographically verifiable custody rather than self‑reported lists. (blog.chain.link)
+Whenever you can, lean on CCIP with RMN, ZK light-clients, and PoR with cryptographically verifiable custody instead of relying on self-reported lists.
+You’ll find more info here: (blog.chain.link)

 - Bake in PQC agility now.
-New contracts should allow key upgrades and dual‑stack signatures to transition with NIST’s FIPS 203/204/205 ecosystem. (nist.gov)
+Make sure your new contracts are designed for key upgrades and dual-stack signatures so you can easily adapt to NIST's FIPS 203/204/205 ecosystem when the time comes.
+Take a look at what's new here: (nist.gov)

-If you want a 2‑week vendor bakeoff plan with test harnesses for freshness, failover, and cost under load (including prebuilt monitors for updatedAt/confidence and CCIP RMN events), reach out to 7Block Labs—we’ll bring the scripts and dashboards.
+If you're looking for a solid 2-week vendor bakeoff plan that includes test harnesses for freshness, failover, and cost under load (plus prebuilt monitors for updatedAt/confidence and CCIP RMN events), just hit up 7Block Labs.
+We’ve got you covered with all the scripts and dashboards you need!

 Appendix: handy snippets and references

-- Chainlink Data Feeds: check updatedAt/heartbeat before use. (docs.chain.link)
+- Chainlink Data Feeds: Before diving in, make sure to check

-- Lagrange ZK light‑client (AVS): ZK state committees on EigenLayer. (lagrange.dev)
+- Lagrange ZK light-client (AVS): Featuring ZK state committees on EigenLayer.
+If you're curious, you can read all about it here.

-Use this as your baseline to turn vendors’ claims into verifiable guarantees—before your protocol, product, or enterprise integration depends on them.
+Use this as your starting point to transform vendors’ claims into solid guarantees--before your protocol, product, or enterprise integration relies on them.